HomeBlogsHow To Use Image Splitter

 2

-Pick from six quick presets — Instagram Grid (3×3), Panorama (1×3), Diptych (1×2), Quad (2×2), Strip (1×4), or Banner (2×3) — or dial in your own rows and columns with the sliders (1–10 each).
-The white grid overlay on the preview updates live so you can see exactly where the cuts will fall.
+Choose one of six presets — Instagram Grid (3×3), Panorama (1×3), Diptych (1×2), Quad (2×2), Strip (1×4), or Banner (2×3) — or set your own rows and columns with the sliders (1–10 each).
+This lays down an even grid that you'll refine in the next step.

 3